Balayage VS Highlights, Which One To Choose?

 Q: Should you try Highlights or Balayage at Home?

-A: Highlights and balayage are more complicated techniques than all-over color, and often they are better left to a professional unless you are really good at doing your own hair, and aren’t worried about less than perfect results.
+A: Highlights and balayage are more complicated techniques than all-over color, and often they are better left to a professional unless you are good at doing your hair and aren’t worried about less-than-perfect results.

 If you are thinking of going more than a couple of levels blonde or you have a lot of permanent dye on your hair, it’s better to see a colorist because you may end up with very damaged hair, banding where the old dye hasn’t lifted properly or brassy tones.